-The 50-Year Vision for the Future of Water Supply in Kansas and the regional advisory committee action plan identify several research areas necessary to implement Vision action items.
+The Long-Term Vision for the Future of Water Supply in Kansas and the regional advisory committee action plan identify several research areas necessary to implement Vision action items.

 In an effort to promote state-wide collaboration and support of the research needs identified, a workgroup comprised of members throughout the state involved with ongoing research activities tied to water supply and water quality issues in Kansas was convened.